-To view all your past and current requests, you must use the following pending access requests box to open the Pending Access Requests window.
+To view all your past and current requests, you must use the following pending access requests box to open the Temporary Access Requests window.

 It is also possible to display only certain requests with the Status drop-down menu or with the filter bar at the top.

-Using View messages, you can view the Request message and the Authorization message of a specific request by clicking on the eye icon.
+Using View messages, you can view the Request message and the Authorization message of a specific request.

 Finally, clicking on Approve or Deny opens the Temporary Access Response window, which is described in the next section.